Helping each member of our team be the best they can

 “I started working at Helping Hands in 2016 after many years in management and, more recently, within recruitment,” Kelly said.
 “I currently manage a team of 16, but this is always growing with the opening of our new branches across the country.

 “I really enjoy my role,” she added.
 “Knowing that we are providing dedicated carers who enable our customers to continue enjoy living in their own homes is priceless.”

-Meet our Recruitment Manager for head office
+Meet our Recruitment Team Leader for our visiting carers

 Kim describes herself as “a really driven person – highly energetic, happy, and positive,” which are all vital qualities for doing her role.
 “I can be in Durham interviewing a branch manager one day, in Eastbourne the next, or on a tube in London going to meet a potential head of department,” she said.

 Recruiting the people who fit our values and will always go the extra mile to look after the welfare of our customers and carers is critical.
 “It is vital that we always think about how each candidate will fit with the business.
 Are they bright?
 Do they share our values?
 Will they put others and the team ahead of themselves?
 These are all questions I ask myself when interviewing a new candidate.”